 13.2.
-Definition of criteria for a patient to be included in the primary endpoint analysis
+Definition of criteria for a patient to be included in the major endpoints analysis

-As the study primary endpoint is defined by the association of ptDNA at C3D1, or C4D1 with outcome, only patients who meet the following criteria will be evaluable for the primary endpoint analysis:
+As the main analyses are based on the association of ptDNA at C3D1, or C4D1 with outcome, only patients who meet all of the following criteria (as applicable) will be considered evaluable:

-- Received ADT followed by docetaxel or ARSI as defined in Section 8.2 "SOC ADT".
-Up to two weeks delay of ARSI or docetaxel is permitted. - Received a minimum of two cycles of docetaxel within 8 weeks or three cycles within 11 weeks from start of treatment - Received at least 7 days continuous and a minimum of 42 days of ARSI prior to C3D1 sample or 63 days prior to C4D1. - Received a minimum of 4 cycles of docetaxel or ARSI until progression - Plasma sample collected at Cycle 3 Day 1 or Cycle 4 Day 1. - No radiotherapy, surgery or prostate intervention after consent until C3D1 or C4D1 (if a C3D1 sample is not available).
+- Received ADT followed by ARSI abiraterone, apalutamide or enzalutamide (PARADIGM-A, or PARADIGM-E -enzalutamide only cohort) or docetaxel (PARADIGM-D) as defined in Sections 8.2 8.5. - PARADIGM- D only: Received a minimum of two cycles of docetaxel within 8 weeks or three cycles within 11 weeks from start of treatment - PARADIGM- A or E only: Received at least 7 days continuous and a minimum of 42 days of ARSI prior to C3D1 sample or 63 days prior to C4D1.

+- Received ARSI abiraterone, apalutamide or enzalutamide (PARADIGM-A, or PARADIGM-E enzalutamide only cohort) or docetaxel (PARADIGM-D), with no switch of treatment, until progression - Plasma sample collected at Cycle 3 Day 1 or Cycle 4 Day 1. - No radiotherapy, surgery or prostate intervention after consent until C3D1 or C4D1 (if a C3D1 sample is not available).
 Patients who have an intervention after C3D1 and prior to C5D1 will be included in the primary analysis but dropped from comparisons between C5D1 and C3D1/C4D1 values. - Plasma testosterone in the castrate range measured in the central lab on the sample used for ptDNA assessment.

-Any patients who do not fulfil the above criteria will continue to be followed up for PFS and OS but no further sequential bloods will be mandated.
+Any patients who do not fulfil all of the above criteria (as applicable) will continue to be followed up for PFS and OS but no further sequential bloods will be mandated.
 Their existing samples previously obtained will be retained and can be used for translational research.